This endpoint sends one or more Dots to a variable in a Device.

-To send data to a variable of a Device please make a POST request to the following URL:
+To send data to a variable in a Device, make a POST request to the following URL:

 | HTTP Method | URL |